1. Inspiring and encouraging South Asian families to focus on changing

 For us, it's not just a Pink Ladoo, it's the symbol of a protest against South Asian gender-biased customs.

-2. Sharing examples and stories of women who have stood up against
+2. Sharing examples and stories of women who have taken a stand against

 other sexist customs: